Theodore J. van den Broek: Life

 The second child of Abraham van den Broek and Elisabeth de Meijne, he was born in Amsterdam, Netherlands in June 1784.
 His paternal grandparents were Abraham van den Broek and Alida Verhaar from Uden, North Brabant, Netherlands.
 He apparently spent time there as a youth.
 His parents were known to be wealthy, he was highly educated and he was fluent in six languages.
 He made his studies in Holland, was ordained in Germany in 1809, and was received into the Dominican Order in 1817.
 In 1819 he was appointed to Alkmaar, where he published "Sermons for all Sundays and Holidays".

 On 15 August 1832, with seven other missionaries, he arrived in Baltimore, and thence went to Cincinnati.
 He was 49 years old.
-The missionaries were sent to different places, and Father Van den Broek eventually went to the convent of St. Rose in Kentucky.
+The missionaries were sent to different places, and van den Broek eventually went to the convent of St. Rose in Kentucky.
 After a short stay at St. Rose he was removed to Somerset, Ohio.

 While at Somerset, he met a member of the Grignon family, who were established near Green Bay.
-Hearing of the condition of the Native Americans in Michigan (now Wisconsin), he obtained permission from Archbishop John Baptist Purcell of the Roman Catholic Archdiocese of Cincinnati to go to them, and arrived at Green Bay, Wisconsin, 4 July 1834.
+Hearing of the condition of the Native Americans in Michigan (now Wisconsin), he obtained permission from John Baptist Purcell, Archbishop of the Roman Catholic Archdiocese of Cincinnati to go to them, and arrived at Green Bay on 4 July 1834.
 He found there only ten Catholic families.
-He completed the church and priest's house begun by Father Samuel Charles Mazzuchelli, and devoted himself to the Indians during an epidemic of cholera, aided by two Sisters Clara and Theresa Bourdalou.
+He completed the church and priest's house begun by Samuel Charles Mazzuchelli, and devoted himself to the Indians during an epidemic of cholera, aided by two Sisters Clara and Theresa Bourdalou.